Bletch1971/PixelmonInformation/README.md

-# PixelmonExtension
+# PixelmonInformation
-This extension adds additional functionality for use with Pixelmon.
+This extension adds additional Information for use with Pixelmon.